Residential Eligibility Requirements

 ESRC Award Conditions

-All study undertaken as part of the ESRC award must be carried out within the UK, except as part of overseas fieldwork which is an integral part of the study, conferences, or training.
+All study undertaken as part of the ESRC award must be carried out within the UK, except as part of overseas fieldwork which is an integral part of the study, or conferences and training.
 Students must be resident close to the University at which they are registered and may not, for example, write up their thesis whilst resident outside the UK during the period of their ESRC award.
 This applies to full-time and part-time students.

 In a small number of cases students may not be eligible for the full length of funding if they have previously received government funding for postgraduate study.

+In order to receive an ESRC studentship you must have qualifications or experience equal to the standard of a good undergraduate honours degree at a first or upper second class level from a UK research organisation.
 A Masters qualification is not a prerequisite for the award of a studentship from the Grand Union DTP.
 All pathways have routes through them for students without a Masters, with training designed for individuals, based on an assessment of their prior learning and training needs.